-The Stratocaster guitar is without the doubt the most iconic of all rock and blues guitars.
-The Telecaster and Les Paul come a close second, but the Stratocaster takes first prize for its role in sonically shaping modern guitar based music.
-So what's the best Stratocaster for your needs?
-We take a look here.
+The Stratocaster guitar is the most iconic of all rock and blues guitars.
+The Gibson Les Paul and Fender Telecaster come a close second, but the Stratocaster takes first prize for its role in sonically shaping modern guitar based music.

-The Stratocaster is the ‘ultimate baby boomer’ too.
-In the words of Alan Di Perna the Stratocaster or ‘Strat’ was born in the Fifties but “refuses to grow up.
+In the words of Alan Di Perna, the Stratocaster or ‘Strat’ was born in the Fifties but “refuses to grow up.
 Having participated in many of rock history’s greatest moments, it’s still running with the young punks.
 It remains the ultimate playing machine—ergonomic, responsive, sexy”.

 At a Glance: Our Favourite Budget, Mid Range and Premium Strats

 ||CHECK PRICE ON AMAZON|

 Fender American Special Stratocaster